wely/DevCamp/HOL/dotnet/11-IoT/README.md

 1. Install the Telegram app for your device.
 Got to https://telegram.org/apps and select the preferred download link.
 To create an account, you need a valid phone number.

-1. Create a new telegram bot using BotFather.
-Start a conversation with the bot by following the link https://t.me/botfather or search for BotFather in your contacts.
+1. Create a new telegram bot using **BotFather**.
+Start a conversation with the bot by following the link https://t.me/botfather or search for **BotFather** in your contacts.

     ![image](./media/telegram-botfather-start.png)

-1. After selecting the start button at the bottom of the chat, you will see the list of available commands for BotFather.
+1. After selecting the start button at the bottom of the chat, you will see the list of available commands for **BotFather**.

     ![image](./media/telegram-botfather-commands.png)

 1. To create a new bot enter or select `/newbot` from the list of commands.

-1. Next BotFather asks you to choose the name for your bot.
+1. Next **BotFather** asks you to choose the name for your bot.
 Thereafter you need to enter the username, which has to end with the term ‘bot’ and will be used later to communicate with the bot (e.g. [@DevCampBot](https://t.me/devcampbot)).

 1. If everything worked well, the bot was successfully created and you will receive a message with a token which is used to access the HTTP API.
 The token is needed in the following steps.

-In the following steps you will add the Universal Telegram Bot Library to your Arduino project and extend it with the ability to read the amount of incidents using Telegram.
+In the following steps you will add the **Universal Telegram Bot Library** to your Arduino project and extend it with the ability to read the amount of incidents using Telegram.
 The Arduino device can send the incident count to your Telegram app using the Telegram bot and you will create a command which will trigger the bot to send you a message with the desired information.

 7. Go to https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot and download the library as zip file.

     ![image](./media/github-universal%20arduino%20telegram%20bot-clone%20or%20download-download%20zip.png)

-1. Add the Universal Telegram Bot Library to your Arduino project.
-Select `Sketch` -> `Include Library` -> `Add .ZIP Library...` in your Arduino IDE and select the zip file you downloaded before.
+1. Add the **Universal Telegram Bot Library** to your Arduino project.
+Select `Sketch` -> `Include Library` -> `Add .ZIP Library...` in your Arduino IDE and select the ZIP file you downloaded before.

     ![image](./media/arduino-sketch-include%20library-add%20zip%20library.png)